Rays vs. Padres Player Props Betting Odds

-The San Diego Padres host the Tampa Bay Rays at PETCO Park on Saturday at 7:15 PM ET.
-Those looking to place a player prop bet can find odds on Juan Soto, Wander Franco and others in this matchup.
+Player props can be found for Juan Soto and Wander Franco, among others, when the San Diego Padres host the Tampa Bay Rays at PETCO Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!